katunopolis/vibe-faveo/project-structure.md

 - If all artisan commands fail with error code 255, use the direct migration tool:
   1. Visit `/public/direct-migration.php` to set up the database directly without Laravel
   2. This script will create essential tables and an admin user automatically
+  3. It handles issues with required fields and provides detailed error reporting
+  4. The system settings will automatically use the correct application URL
 - If you encounter persistent issues:
   - Check Railway logs for specific error messages
   - Visit `/public/db-connect-fix.php` to diagnose and fix database connection issues